Computational Literacies Lab

 Clone the site repo: https://github.com/cproctor/computationalliteracies.
 This is a private repository.
 If you don't have access, ask Chris.

 Install Zola.
 Zola is a static site generator which assembles a site from source code.
 The basic idea of a static site generator is that you should be able to write the site content in markdown, and the generator will take care of all the fancy work of building the site's webpages.
-All the site content lives in the content directory;

 In the terminal, navigate to the site directory within the repo and run zola serve.
 You should see: